 Victim Services' resources are dedicated to meet the needs of the City of Austin.
-APD Victim Services' crisis response, however, has been deployed to other parts of the country when there have been incidents of great magnitude.
-Events such as the tornado in Jarrell, Texas and the bombing the Murrah Federal Building in Oklahoma City quickly over burden the resources of local service providers.
+However, APD Victim Services' personnel have been deployed to other parts of the country when there have been incidents of great magnitude.
+Events such as the tornado in Jarrell, Texas and the bombing of the Murrah Federal Building in Oklahoma City quickly overburden the resources of local service providers.
 At these times, outside victim services providers are requested to provide relief to local agencies and continue the provision of on-scene crisis responders.
-In addition to the examples above, APD Victim Services has responded to such tragic events as the fall of the Texas A&M bonfire, the Luby's Massacre in Killeen, and the Branch Davidian siege in Waco, and the Echelon incident in Austin.
+In addition to the examples above, APD Victim Services has responded to such tragic events as the fall of the Texas A&M bonfire, the Luby's Massacre in Killeen, the Branch Davidian siege in Waco and the Echelon incident in Austin.